codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

 ### D) Git clone the Rogue Cloud client into Codewind workspace directory.

+Codewind creates a folder called `codewind-workspace` within your home directory to contain your projects.
+In this step we will locate that folder, and then `git clone` the Rogue Cloud client into that folder.

 1) Determine the location of the Codewind workspace directory:
 - *Mac/Linux*: `docker inspect codewind-pfe | grep "HOST_WORKSPACE_DIRECTORY="`
   - Example: `"HOST_WORKSPACE_DIRECTORY=/home/user/codewind/codewind-workspace"` means your workspace can be found in `/home/user/codewind/codewind-workspace`